boots-edu/textbook/source/original/week9.md

 Every project starts with 1 component called MainComponent.
 It has an html file, a css file, and a ts file to get you started (and a file for your tests).

-Additional components can be created and inserted into the MainComponent to build an object\-oriented web application.
+Additional components can be created and inserted into the MainComponent to build an object-oriented web application.

 The html is plain html.